Arms and the Man: Plot summary

-Actors of the Smith College Club of St. Louis are sketched rehearsing for an all-woman amateur benefit performance of George Bernard Shaw's "Arms and the Man" in December 1908.
-No men were allowed in the rehearsals or at the performance.
-The illustration is by Marguerite Martyn of the St. Louis Post-Dispatch.

 The play takes place during the 1885 Serbo-Bulgarian War.
 Its heroine, Raina Petkoff, is a young Bulgarian woman engaged to Sergius Saranoff, a battlefield hero whom she idolizes.
 On the night after the Battle of Slivnitza, Captain Bluntschli, a Swiss mercenary in the defeated Serbian army, climbs in through her bedroom balcony and threatens her not to give the alarm.
 When Russian and Bulgarian troops burst in to search for him, Raina hides him.
 He tells her that "nine soldiers out of ten are born fools".
 Bluntschli's businesslike attitude to war shocks the idealistic Raina, especially after he admits that he uses his ammunition pouches to carry chocolates rather than pistol cartridges.
 When the search dies down, Raina and her mother Catherine sneak him out of the house, disguised in one of Raina's father's old coats.